IvyZX/flax/docs/guides/use_checkpointing.md

 JAX provides a few ways to scale up your code on multiple hosts at the same time.
 This usually happens when the number of devices (CPU/GPU/TPU) is so large that different devices are managed by different hosts (CPU).
 To get started on JAX in multi-process settings, check out [Using JAX in multi-host and multi-process environments](https://jax.readthedocs.io/en/latest/multi_process.html) and the [distributed array guide](https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html).

-In the [Single Program Multi Data (SPMD)](https://jax.readthedocs.io/en/latest/glossary.html#term-SPMD) paradigm with JAX [`pjit`](https://jax.readthedocs.io/en/latest/jax.experimental.pjit.html), a large multi-process array can have its data sharded across different devices (check out the `pjit` [JAX-101 tutorial](https://jax.readthedocs.io/en/latest/jax-101/08-pjit.html)).
+In the [Single Program Multi Data (SPMD)](https://jax.readthedocs.io/en/latest/glossary.html#term-SPMD) paradigm with JAX [`pjit`](https://jax.readthedocs.io/en/latest/jax.experimental.pjit.html), a large multi-process array can have its data sharded across different devices.
+(Note that JAX `pjit` and `jit` have been merged into a single unified interface.
+To learn about compiling and executing JAX functions in multi-host or multi-core environments, refer to [this guide](https://jax.readthedocs.io/en/latest/notebooks/Distributed_arrays_and_automatic_parallelization.html) and the [jax.Array migration guide](https://jax.readthedocs.io/en/latest/jax_array_migration.html).)
 When a multi-process array is serialized, each host dumps its data shards to a single shared storage, such as a Google Cloud bucket.

 Orbax supports saving and loading pytrees with multi-process arrays in the same fashion as single-process pytrees.
 However, it's recommended to use the asynchronized [`orbax.AsyncCheckpointer`](https://github.com/google/orbax/blob/main/orbax/checkpoint/async_checkpointer.py) to save large multi-process arrays on another thread, so that you can perform computation alongside the saves.
-With pure Orbax, saving checkpoints in a multiprocess context uses the same API as in a single process context.
+With pure Orbax, saving checkpoints in a multi-process context uses the same API as in a single-process context.
 <!-- #endregion -->

 ```python id="ubdUvyMrhD-1"